darithedev/darithedev.github.io/README.md

 ## Dari's landing page
-landing page for my portfolio
+This is a landing page for my portfolio.
+Will be updated to reflect my projects.